rollkit/docs/docs/rollkit-stack.md

 This section will cover the technical stack of Rollkit.

-Rollkit is built by replacing Tendermint, the Cosmos consensus mechanism, with a drop-in replacement that communicates directly with a modular (pluggable) consensus and data availability (DA) layer.
-Rollkit is designed to work seamlessly with other modular layers, allowing for greater flexibility and adaptability.
-The tutorials in this documentation are built with Celestia, but any consensus and DA layer can be used with Rollkit.

 It spins up a rollup, which collects transactions into blocks and posts them onto Celestia for DA and Consensus.